jaredpalmer/razzle/README.md

 ### Experimental

 Razzle has support for some experimental features.
-Currently razzle only has experimental support for [react-refresh](https://github.com/pmmmwh/react-refresh-webpack-plugin).
+Currently razzle has experimental support for [react-refresh](https://github.com/pmmmwh/react-refresh-webpack-plugin) and prerender.
 More features may be added in the future and may become fully supported features.

 To enable react-refresh: